 BorgWarner recently(May 2019) forayed in EV on-board charger market with its Silicon Carbide On-board charger, power rating of (7.4,11 and 22)kW.
 It is also offering an integrated package which combines on-board charger with DC-DC converter.To know more about Automotive DC-DC converter market, read our report

-As of March 2020, there are just 4 suppliers excluding BorgWarner who are offering a combined package(DC-DC Converter and Inverter) i.e Delphi, Hyundai Mobis, Contitnental and Delta Electronics.
+As of Jan 2021, there are just 4 suppliers excluding BorgWarner who are offering a combined package(DC-DC Converter and Inverter) i.e. Delphi, Hyundai Mobis, Contitnental and Delta Electronics(in collaboration with GKN).
 But, in coming years we expect many more suppliers to offer an integrated power electronics package including on board charger to increase their dollar content per vehicle.

 In terms of new product development, utilization of GaN HEMTs in onboard chargers is being worked on to increase efficiency to 98% from 94%.
 Safety and thermal management are the top 2 areas of research undertaken by on-board charger manufacturers globally as power output of on-board chargers has been continuously increasing.